 Most employers require you to receive treatment for your injury from a doctor approved by the employer and insurance company.
 Going outside the approved provider network could get your claim denied.
-An experienced attorney can help make sure you get the necessary treatment for your injury and the benefits due to you.
+A worker’s compensation attorney in Glendale, California can help make sure you get the necessary treatment for your injury and the benefits due to you.

 In California, employers are liable only for the degree to which a work injury worsened your pre-existing condition.
 Suppose you injure your knee at work, but your past medical records show you suffered a football injury in college.
 The insurance company could claim that your knee was already weak from a previous injury and reduce the amount of compensation you receive.

 Generally, unless you notified your employer of your work-related injury while you were still employed or within the notification deadlines of California, you are not eligible for workers’ compensation benefits from your employer once you have left your job.

 Workers’ compensation insurers frequently ask claimants to provide a recorded statement detailing the accident and injuries because there is some doubt about the claim.
 Providing a recorded statement probably will not help your claim; however, refusing to give a recorded statement could be used as a reason to deny or delay benefits.
 If asked to give a recorded statement, you should ask to speak to your lawyer and consult a California workers’ compensation lawyer about how to proceed.

 If a tree falls in a forest and no one sees it, did it happen?
 The insurance company can make the same argument regarding your injury.
 Make sure you dot all your “i’s” and cross all your “t’s.”
 Make sure you take pictures of the scene of the accident and your injury.
 Report your injury to your supervisor immediately.
 Tell your co-workers about your work injury.
 Be sure to tell everyone the same circumstances involving your injury.